-The Accountability Agent Application for Recognition requires applicants to describe how each of the 15 Accountability Agent Recognition Criteria have been met using the Accountability Agent Recognition Criteria Checklist.
-Following is an update on each listed requirement and recommendation of the continuing sufficiency of each based on the information submitted to the JOP by TRUSTe.
+The Accountability Agent Application for Recognition6 requires applicants to describe how each of the 15 Accountability Agent Recognition Criteria have been met using the Accountability Agent Recognition Criteria Checklist.
+Following is an overview of each listed requirement on the Checklist and a recommendation of the sufficiency of each based on the information submitted to the JOP by TRUSTe.